-When calculating the detergent cost per load, do not look at package weight or size of the bottle or box.
+When calculating the detergent cost per load, do not look at the package weight or size of the bottle or box.
 You must calculate the per load cost by dividing the price by the number of loads specified on the packaging.
 This will give you a cost per load for detergent.
-Then, remember that you can use one-half the amount recommended, so your cost was just cut in half.
+Then, remember that you can use one-half of the amount recommended, so your cost was just cut in half.

 This only works on bulk liquid or powder formulas.
-Single-use packs cannot be divided in half so take that into consideration before you grab the "easy to use" products.
+Single-use packs cannot be divided in half so consider that before you grab the "easy to use" products.